Dining: Fine Dining: Aqueous

 Our Frank Lloyd Wright inspired restaurant, Aqueous, proudly offers refined cuisine & stylish service.
 Nestled inside AAA Five-Diamond Falling Rock boutique hotel, Aqueous boasts table-to-ceiling views of the magnificent Pennsylvania Laurel Highlands and the 18th hole of the Pete Dye designed, PGA Tour-tested Mystic Rock golf course.

 The cuisine at Aqueous takes the upscale steakhouse concept to an entirely new level.
 The menu features American Cuisine using the finest domestic ingredients with strong emphasis on local product & seasonal cooking.

 In conjunction with cuisine comes the love of wine.
 Aqueous offers guests a relaxed, yet personalized sommelier service.
-It’s this very humble style of dining experience that has earned Aqueous Forbes Four-Stars for the very first time in 2012.

 For reservations or more information, please contact a Resort Sales Specialist at 866.344.6957.

 Chef Matthew C. Gale

 Chef de Cuisine

 Matthew C. Gale, Chef de Cuisine Aqueous, joined the Nemacolin Food and Beverage Culinary Team in May 2008.
 He came to the resort from Restaurant Phoebe’s in Montpelier, Vermont, where he was hired as a cook after completing a culinary internship at Sean and Nora’s Restaurant from December 2006 to March 2007.
 At Restaurant Phoebe's, he quickly was nominated for Leader of the Month three times, and after given the award once, he advanced to Sous Chef at the restaurant from December 2007 to May 2008, before joining the Nemacolin team.